Shaquil Barrett

-Shaquil Akeem "Shaq" Barrett (born November 17, 1992) is an American football outside linebacker for the Tampa Bay Buccaneers of the National Football League (NFL).
-He played college football at the University of Nebraska-Omaha before transferring to Colorado State University, and was signed by the Denver Broncos as an undrafted free agent in 2014.
-After five seasons with the Broncos, including winning Super Bowl 50, Barrett signed with the Buccaneers.
-His level of play increased, making the Pro Bowl and All-Pro teams in 2019 after leading the league in sacks, and in 2021 won Super Bowl LV.
+Shaquil Akeem Barrett (born November 17, 1992) is an American professional football linebacker.
+He played college football for the Nebraska–Omaha Mavericks before transferring to the Colorado State Rams.
+Barrett was signed by the Denver Broncos as an undrafted free agent after the 2014 NFL draft.
+After five seasons with the Broncos, including winning Super Bowl 50, he signed with the Tampa Bay Buccaneers.
+Barrett's level of play increased, making the Pro Bowl and All-Pro teams in 2019 after leading the league in sacks, and in 2021 won Super Bowl LV, recording a sack in the game.
+He signed with the Miami Dolphins in 2024 before retiring from football shortly after.

 College career

 Barrett started playing college football at Nebraska-Omaha in 2010.
 After the school eliminated its football program after the 2010 season, he transferred to Colorado State.
 Since Barrett was transferring from a school that cut its program, he was eligible to play immediately instead of having to sit out a year.
 Barrett played three seasons (2011–13) for Colorado State University.
 He started 35-of-38 games for CSU and totaled 246 tackles (116 solos), 18 sacks, 32.5 tackles for a loss, three interceptions, six passes defended, seven forced fumbles, four fumble recoveries, and three blocked kicks.
 Barrett was named Mountain West Conference Defensive Player of the Year as a senior in 2013 after ranking fifth in the nation with 12 sacks and 20.5 tackles for a loss.